mochalog/mochalog/README.md

 **This is a FORK of the [original Mochalog](https://github.com/mochalog/mochalog) GitHub main repository.**

-The current version (> 0.3.0) has been simplified (code for ECLIPSE and IDEA removed) and migrated to Maven (instead of Gradel).
+The current version (> 0.3.0) has been simplified significantly and migrated to Maven.

 ## Overview